 Apologize first, let that person know you are there for them, and then fix the equipment.
 The equipment is why you were called to the room, but people are always the real issue.

 We’re Not All Equal

-Saying we’re all equal is a great sentiment and it’s mostly true as human beings.
-As part of a hospital staff, however, we are not all equal.
+Saying we’re all equal is a great sentiment, and it’s mostly true as human beings.
+As part of the hospital staff, however, we are not all equal.
 I can fix equipment, but I can’t fix a person’s body.

 For every person walking through the doors, the provider (doctor) is the most important person.
 We all deserve respect, but we are all here to serve the provider so they can serve the patient.

-Too often, we think of this chart in a perspective of salary versus responsibility.
-The CEOs make the most money, so they’re on the bottom.
-Well, providers make the most money and they’re on top.
+Too often, we think of this chart from a perspective of salary versus responsibility.
+The CEOs make the most money, so they’re at the bottom.
+Well, providers make the most money, and they’re on top.